Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Introduction

-The structure of this paper is organized to guide the reader through a comprehensive review of vision-based hand gesture recognition (VHGR).
-Section \ref{2_relwork} presents the literature review methodology, outlining the systematic approach used to collect and evaluate relevant works.
-Section \ref{3_taxonomy} introduces a taxonomy of VHGR methods based on diverse criteria, offering a structured classification of existing approaches.
-Sections \ref{sec:static}, \ref{sec:isolated} and \ref{sec:continuous} delve into the three main VHGR tasks --—static, isolated dynamic, and continuous gesture recognition—-- discussing representative methods and their underlying principles.
-Special attention is given to sign language recognition and semaphoric gestures in dedicated subsections.
+The structure of this paper aims to guide the reader through a comprehensive review of VHGR.
+Section \ref{sec:literature-metho} presents the literature review methodology, outlining the systematic approach used to collect and evaluate relevant works.
+Section \ref{sec:taxonomy} introduces a taxonomy of VHGR methods based on diverse criteria, offering a structured classification of existing approaches.
+Sections \ref{sec:static}, \ref{sec:isolated}, and \ref{sec:continuous} delve into the three main VHGR tasks --static, isolated dynamic, and continuous gesture recognition-- discussing representative methods and their underlying principles.
+Section \ref{sec:comparison} provides a unified comparison of methods for VHGR regardless of the task.
 Section \ref{sec:datasets} presents the main datasets used for the evaluation of the presented methods and Section \ref{sec:metrics} summarizes the evaluation metrics commonly used in the field.
-Finally, Section \ref{sec:challenges} outlines key challenges in Human Gesture Recognition and highlights current solutions, while Section \ref{sec:conclusions} concludes the survey by reflecting on recent trends and highlighting open challenges that shape the future of VHGR research.
+Finally, Section \ref{sec:challenges} outlines key challenges in VHGR and highlights current solutions, while Section \ref{sec:conclusions} concludes the survey by reflecting on recent trends and emphasizing open challenges that shape the future of VHGR research.